hristoast/ncgd-tes3mp/README.md

 * `levelCapMsg`

 String.
 Message that's displayed to players when they reach the level cap.
 Default: `Your level is being held back by otherworldly forces...`

+* `rankErr`

+String.
+Message that's displayed to players when they try to use a command but lack the required rank.
+Default: `This command requires admin privileges!`

+* `reqRank`

+Integer.
+The player rank that's required to use commands.
+Default: `2`